Bound and autoionizing potential energy curves in the CH molecule: Results and discussion

 \subsection{Numerical limitations}

 In general, the widths of autoionizing curves are proportional to the Rydberg spacing~\cite{fano_rau_book}

 where $\epsilon$ is computed relative to the threshold that makes up the dominant channels of a given curve.
-In practice, this means that one should sample the energy grid with equidistant $\nu$ (relative to the closest higher threshold).
+The actual curve widths can vary significantly around the avoided crossings but within simpler regions (e.g. at internuclear distances less than 2 bohr for $^2\Sigma^+$) this scaling rule is mostly followed.
+If we compute the ratios $\Gamma_\text{curve}\nu^3(\epsilon_\text{curve})$ for all the curves, they form tight bands with a variance of approximately 5-15 percent.
+In practice, this scaling means that one should sample the energy grid with equidistant $\nu$ (relative to the closest higher threshold).
 For our specific computational setup, this means that widths narrower than

 start becoming unreliable and curves with significantly lower widths are likely to be lost ($\epsilon$ is again relative to the closest higher threshold).
-In particular, the $\Phi$ symmetry is almost completely made up of curves that skirt this boundary.
+In particular, the $^2\Phi$ symmetry is almost completely made up of curves that skirt this boundary.